GOD WANTS YOU IN HEAVEN

 We Can’t See Our Sins

-We have been tricked into thinking we are righteous because we have changed some parts of our lives and try to be (what we consider) good people, but if we only honestly looked into our hearts we would see we aren’t really trying to become saints: those who don’t want to sin, who intentionally “deny himself [of worldly pleasure] and take up his cross daily [not complain about suffering and challenges] and follow me [truly live the Word]” (Luke 9:23), just like God has commanded of us.
+We have been tricked.
+We don’t know the Way and think we are righteous because we have so many friends and everyone loves us, because we believe we have a great relationship with God, or perhaps we think we are saved because we have changed some parts of our lives and consider ourselves good people, but if we only honestly looked into our hearts, we would see we aren’t really trying to become SAINTS: those who don’t want to sin, who intentionally “deny himself [our will for worldly pleasure] and take up his cross daily [not complain about suffering and challenges] and follow me [truly live the Word by choosing the cross]” (Luke 9:23), just like God has commanded of us.

 Sadly, we are still ignoring many of God’s commands.
 We might agree with God’s law, but we don’t understand that we really need to obey it.
-We still haven’t abandoned (still desire) countless sins.
+We still haven’t abandoned (still desire) countless sins and pleasures and justify why that is perfectly fine.
 Yet, we must work to obey God and desire God alone/not be attached to—long for—any sin or anything but God (no idolatry).